alextran1985/Employee-Payroll/README.md

 ## Description

-AS a payroll manager, I want a payroll tracker of all the emplyees so I can keep track of their payroll data and properly budget for the company.
+As a payroll manager, I want a payroll tracker of all the emplyees so I can keep track of their payroll data and properly budget for the company.

 ## Installation